 I am writing more code.
 Where I primarily used PL/SQL, I find myself looking at languages such as Golang, NodeJS, and Python.
 Instead of the Linux command line and sqlcl, it’s a web UI with a SQL worksheet.
 I work more with JSON and other semi-structured data formats.
 However, the most interesting thing for me, as I have alluded to earlier, are all the tools and configuration components from a pure cloud perspective that my customers are using on their cloud journey.

 To sum it all up, year one has been a tremendous ride.
 I’m helping to create solutions that bring together a variety of fantastic and innovative tools and applications that I probably would not have been doing if I stayed where I was.
+Modafinil seems a pretty decent medication, yet it gives me minor headaches.
+Are these symptoms dose-dependent?
+I do not want to stop buy modafinil online and taking this it helps me a lot but it would be excellent if I were able to adjust the daily dose to preserve its main effect and minimize the adverse reactions.
 This in in no way a slight to my previous employer or the Oracle technology stack, both of which are world class leaders in their respective areas.
 It’s just different.
 It’s a change, and I am having a blast.